dumday/grunt-mip/README.md

 A fork from [Grunt-blanket-mocha](https://github.com/GruntBlanketMocha/grunt-blanket-mocha) for automatically generating coverage data and save to file.

+# DEPRECATED WARNING:

+Since I published this package 4 years ago, many dependencies of this module has been deprecated or moved to other major versions.
+The current state of `grunt-mip` will not work as intended and, or generated deprecated warning message.
+For better coverage testing experience, you may consider using [Jest](https://jestjs.io/)

 ## Supports

 [Istanbul](https://github.com/gotwarlost/istanbul) or [JSCover](https://github.com/tntim96/JSCover) or [JScoverage](https://www.npmjs.com/package/jscoverage)